 - Diplomatic Passport (PD) issued to officials carrying out diplomatic business

 - Passport for Foreign Citizens (PCE) for stateless individuals with no other passports who have the right to reside in Portugal.
-Valid for 2 years.
+Valid for two years.

 - Special Passport (PES) given to government officials who perform certain Public Administration functions